imixs/imixs-workflow/src/site/markdown/engine/metrics.md

 Imixs-Workflow provides runtime metrics based on the [Microprofile Metric API](https://microprofile.io/project/eclipse/microprofile-metrics).
 The Eclipse Microprofile Metrics specification provides an unified way to export Monitoring data ("Telemetry") to management agents and also a unified Java API.

+The Imixs-Metric Serivce is disabled per default.
+To enable the feature set the property 'metrics.enabled' to 'true.

+	metrics.enabled=true

+## How to access Imixs-Workflow Metrics

-The Imxis-Workflow metric can be collected by the following Rest Service resource:
+The Imxis-Workflow metrics can be collected by the following Rest Service resource:

 	http://...../metrics